cmayomsft/BotToBot-Handoff/CSharp/README.md

 ![SubBot11DialogDoneMainBot](images/subbot11dialogdonemainbot.png)

-Clicking the "SubBot2" button on the MainBot's navigation menu will hand off control to SubBot2 and show it's navigation menu.
+Clicking the "SubBot2" button on the MainBot's navigation menu will hand off control to SubBot2 and show its navigation menu.

 ![MainBotMenuSubBot2](images/mainbotmenusubbot2.png)

-**Note:** The user can type a navigation command (for example, "SubBot1") from anywhere in the conversation to hand-off to that bot.
+**Note:** The user can type a navigation command (for example, "SubBot1") from anywhere in the conversation to hand-off to that bot without having to navigate to the main bot each time.

 ![SubBot2BubBot1](images/subbot2subbot1.png)